ddev/ddev/docs/users/providers/pantheon.md

     a.
 Login to your Pantheon Dashboard, and [Generate a Machine Token](https://pantheon.io/docs/machine-tokens/) for ddev to use.

     b.
-Run `ddev auth-pantheon <YOUR TOKEN>`
+Run `ddev auth-pantheon <YOUR TOKEN>` (This is a one-time operation, and configures ddev to work with all the sites on your account.)

-2. Select the site you want to provision locally from your Pantheon Dashboard.
+2. Choose a Pantheon site and environment you want to use with ddev.

-3. Select the environment you want to provision locally.

-3. Get a copy of the site code base from Pantheon.
-We recommend enabling the "Git Connection Mode" if not already enabled, and using `git clone` to checkout the code locally.
+3. Get a copy of the site codebase from Pantheon.
+We recommend enabling the "Git Connection Mode" if not already enabled, and using `git clone` to check out the code locally.

 4. Create a new backup of the site.
 This can be done by navigating to Backups->Backup Log->Create New Backup. _Note: this must be done every time you want the latest state of your Pantheon environment provisioned locally._